An excessively massive thick disc of the enormous edge-on lenticular galaxy NGC7572: Testing the photometric decomposition technique

-We presents the results of this series of tests in Fig.~\ref{tests_fig2}: \begin{enumerate} \item The first result is quite expected: when decreasing $i$, the region of the thin disc dominance becomes more compact in $R$ and {thicker in $z$.
-In the mid-plane the contribution of the thick disc will greater at all distances from the center in comparison of the edge-on case.
-From the point of view of the observation analysis, it means that we will not see the difference between the stellar population properties in the mid-plane and at the large z-distances.} \item {If $i$ differs from 90 degrees, then the composite radial scales not reach a plateau at any $z$-distances.
-However, even if $i=80$ degrees, this effect is within the photometrical measurement errors and it is much smaller than the influence of the disc flaring on the scale-length estimates.} \item The smaller $i$, the more overestimated values we get for the thicknesses of both components of the disc.
-In our case, the height of a thick disc can be overestimated by 10~per~cent, and for the thin disc by 70~per~cent if the inclination is off by 10~degrees. {If $i=85$~degrees only $\Delta z_t$ is substantial ($\sim 30$~per~cent).} \citet{Comeron11} obtained similar results by testing their model in case of galaxies seen not perfectly edge-on.
-Both scale-height estimates increase for $i < 90$~degrees, but for a thin disc it is much more significant (see fig.~9 in their work). \item { If the radial scales of the disc components are different, the observed gradients of the stellar population properties in the mid-plane are not reflect the true features of the thin disc, but the change in the mutual contribution of the components.
-These gradients will change significantly when $i$ goes from 90 degrees. }
+We presents the results of this series of tests in Fig.~\ref{tests_fig2}: \begin{enumerate} \item The first result is quite expected: when decreasing $i$, the region of the thin disc dominance becomes more compact in $R$ and thicker in $z$.
+In the mid-plane the contribution of the thick disc will increase at all distances from the centre in comparison of the edge-on case.
+From the point of view of the observation analysis, it means that we will see a smaller difference between the stellar population properties in the mid-plane and at large $z$--distances. \item If $i$ differs from 90 deg, then the composite radial scale does not approach a plateau with $h=h_T$.
+It continues to grow above $h_T$ with the increasing distance from the mid-plane.
+However even for the model with $i=80$ deg, this effect is within the photometrical measurement errors and it is much smaller than the influence of the disc flaring on the scalelength estimates. \item The smaller $i$, the more overestimated values we get for the thicknesses of both components of the disc.
+In our case, the height of a thick disc can be overestimated by 10~per~cent, and for the thin disc by 70~per~cent if the inclination is off by 10~deg.
+If $i=85$~deg only $\Delta z_t$ is substantial ($\sim 30$~per~cent). \citet{Comeron11} obtained similar results by testing their model in case of galaxies seen not perfectly edge-on.
+Both scaleheight estimates increase for $i < 90$~deg, but for a thin disc it is much more significant (see fig.~9 in their work). \item If the radial scales of the disc components are different, the observed gradients of the stellar population properties in the mid-plane do not reflect the true features of the thin disc, but the change in the mutual contribution of the components.
+These gradients will change significantly when $i$ departs from 90 deg.

 \end{enumerate}